Scrutica

 When a derived value combines inputs from multiple tiers, the aggregate confidence is the lowesttier among all inputs.
 A GPU count estimate (Tier 3) combined with a verified power capacity (Tier 1) yields a Tier 3 aggregate, because the weakest link determines the chain's strength.

-When Scrutica calculates a number from multiple inputs, the overall confidence reflects the least reliable source.
-If one input comes from a manufacturer's SEC filing (highly reliable) but another comes from a press estimate (less reliable), the combined result inherits the lower confidence.
-This prevents derived values from appearing more certain than their weakest ingredient.
+When Scrutica derives a number from multiple inputs, the aggregate confidence is the floor of its inputs.
+A value combining a manufacturer's SEC filing (highly reliable) with a press estimate (less reliable) inherits the lower label; the rule prevents derived values from rendering more certain than the weakest ingredient they were built from.

-When sources disagree on a factual value, Scrutica shows both values with source attribution rather than silently picking a winner.
+When sources disagree on a factual value, Scrutica surfaces both with source attribution rather than silently picking a winner.
 The protocol:

 is_estimated FlagThis boolean means "this value was derived via a model or proxy method."
 It does notmean "this value might be null" or "this value has uncertainty."

-Scrutica estimates are compared against independently published figures from Epoch AI, CSET, TrendForce, and MLPerf.
-Where estimates diverge, the discrepancy traces to different assumptions about GPU utilization rates, hardware configuration, or facility-level power draw.
+Scrutica estimates cross-check against independently published figures from Epoch AI, CSET, TrendForce, and MLPerf.
+Where the estimates diverge, the gap traces back to different assumptions on one of three axes: GPU utilization rate, hardware configuration, or facility-level power draw.

 | Validation Source | Data Type | Coverage | Methodology Difference |